ymote/react-tutorial/README.md

 ### Data flow

-We need to get this data into CommentList in a modular way.
+We need to get this data into `CommentList` in a modular way.
 The comments data is passed into `CommentBox` as attribute `data`.
-And in `CommentList`, we can access the data via `this.props.data`.
+For `CommentList`, we can access the data via `this.props.data`.

 Now that the data is available in the CommentList, let's render the comments dynamically.